Baconfry/cash-lazlo/README.md

 The superseding tier is worth five (5) coins of the previous tier, so one (1) silver coin is equivalent to five (5) copper coins, and so on.
 You can convert coins back and forth the tiers using the crafting table.
 This add-on also adds loot drops for hostile mobs, making them drop coins.

+Moreover, this add-on implements a special item that lets the banker (ar anyone in possession of the item) teleport to a specific set location, like the bank.
+This is handy when the bank has a customer that needs attending to and the banker is away.

 ## World prerequisites

 As of Minecraft `1.17.2`, this add-on needs some settings to be configured in the world or server.
 Refer to the image below.